Stroudsburg Wrongful Death Lawyer

 What is a Wrongful Death Claim in Pennsylvania?

 Wrongful death claims are brought by the surviving family members of the deceased.
-The claim for damages is based on the particular losses suffered by the survivors — not the losses suffered by the deceased.
+The claim for damages is based on the losses suffered by the family members — not the losses suffered by the deceased.
 For example, the surviving spouse of the deceased may have suffered a variety of losses as a result of their spouse’s wrongful death, such as emotional distress and the loss of their spouse’s significant financial support.

 Not every person who is meaningful to the deceased is entitled to recover wrongful death damages, however.
-Pennsylvania implements certain rules to ensure that only a limited subset of surviving family members can sue and recover damages.
+Pennsylvania has certain rules to ensure that only a limited subset of surviving family members can sue and recover damages.

 Pennsylvania law gives the right of recovery to certain surviving beneficiaries: the children, parents, and spouse of the deceased.
 This does not require blood relation (formally adopted relatives are functionally equivalent in this respect).
 It’s worth noting that others may be entitled to wrongful death damages if they can demonstrate that they were sufficiently financially dependent on the deceased.